honojs/website/concepts/routers.md

 While Hono is already compact, if you need to make it even smaller for an environment with limited resources, you can use PatternRouter.

-An application using only PatternRouter is under 12KB in size:
+An application using only PatternRouter is under 12KB in size.

 ```
 $ npx wrangler dev --minify ./src/index.ts